materialsproject/mapidoc/README.md

 method.
 For more standard queries, the Materials API already has a wiki and pymatgen already provides useful high-level functions for them.

-1. Start from the docs directory.
-The nested directory structure follows the json document schema for the Materials Project's materials collection.
+1. Start from the docs directory by clicking the docs folder above.
+   The nested directory structure follows the MongoDB json-like document schema for the Materials Project's materials collection.
 2. In each folder, there is a README.md that describes what that key is.
 For example, in docs/final_energy, the README.md informs you that the *final_energy* key refers final calculated energy of the material.